Construction Site: Setting

-The series was set around a large construction site, and the machines are rarely seen leaving its boundaries.
+The series was set around a large construction site, but later seasons saw the characters in new locations such as a scrapyard, a dock and a mountain.
 There were no human characters due to the use of Muppet-like vehicles.
-The site consists of factories, a battery charge bay, a park, a dock, a few sheds, a tall bridge, a scrapyard, a mountain, a forest, and more.

 Production

 The models

 The vehicle models are used by live-action animatronic puppet models.
 This is the first time The Jim Henson Company have used these, as these types of puppets were restricted to movies like Babe and Labyrinth.